-Field Experience (Education Abroad) PUBHLTH 3189.XX
+Field Experience (Education Abroad) EARTHSCI 5797.02

 This course is a public health related education abroad field experience.
 The purpose of the Field Experience course is to expose students to Public Health settings in other countries.
 This could include universities, health departments, clinics, hospitals or health centers.
 Students will have an opportunity to put into practice what they have learned from major courses they have taken.
-The College of Public Health currently offers one Education Abroad course in Japan.